rajavignesh23/Icliniq-usecase6/README.md

 2. Look for error messages in the terminal
 3. Make sure all prerequisites are installed
 4. Verify all configuration files are set up correctly

-## 📝 License

-[Add your license information here]

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.

----

-Need more help?
-Feel free to open an issue on the project repository!